 Firms and individuals register with us to sell or advise on securities.
 Registration fee revenue has low volatility and has grown steadily over the last decade.
-We expect registration revenue to increase \$0.5 million (5%) in fiscal 2013.
-We project growth of 4% in fiscal 2014, and a further 3% in fiscal 2015 and in fiscal 2016.
+Registration revenue increased \$0.2 million (2%) in fiscal 2013.
+We budgeted for 7% growth in fiscal 2014, and a further 3% in fiscals 2015 and 2016.